Cowen Raises USA Truck (NASDAQ:USAK) Price Target to $24.00

-USA Truck (NASDAQ:USAK – Get Rating) had its target price increased by stock analysts at Cowen from $18.00 to $24.00 in a research report issued on Monday, The Fly reports.
-Cowen’s target price indicates a potential upside of 46.25% from the company’s previous close.
+USA Truck (NASDAQ:USAK – Get Rating) had its target price hoisted by research analysts at Cowen from $18.00 to $24.00 in a note issued to investors on Monday, Stock Target Advisor reports.
+Cowen’s price target indicates a potential upside of 42.10% from the company’s previous close.

-A number of other equities research analysts have also issued reports on the stock.
-StockNews.com lowered shares of USA Truck from a “strong-buy” rating to a “buy” rating in a report on Friday, April 15th.
-Stephens lowered their target price on shares of USA Truck from $27.00 to $25.00 in a research note on Friday, April 1st.
-Finally, Zacks Investment Research lowered shares of USA Truck from a “strong-buy” rating to a “hold” rating in a research note on Thursday, April 21st.
+Other research analysts have also recently issued research reports about the stock.
+StockNews.com cut shares of USA Truck from a “strong-buy” rating to a “buy” rating in a research report on Friday, April 15th.
+Zacks Investment Research cut shares of USA Truck from a “strong-buy” rating to a “hold” rating in a research report on Thursday, April 21st.
+Cowen upped their target price on shares of USA Truck from $18.00 to $24.00 in a research report on Monday.
+Finally, Stephens decreased their price objective on shares of USA Truck from $27.00 to $25.00 in a report on Friday, April 1st.

-A number of large investors have recently modified their holdings of USAK.
-Morgan Stanley raised its holdings in USA Truck by 26.8% in the second quarter.
-Morgan Stanley now owns 27,631 shares of the transportation company’s stock valued at $444,000 after acquiring an additional 5,846 shares in the last quarter.
-Bank of America Corp DE raised its holdings in USA Truck by 66,335.5% during the second quarter.
-Bank of America Corp DE now owns 20,595 shares of the transportation company’s stock worth $331,000 after purchasing an additional 20,564 shares in the last quarter.
-Millennium Management LLC acquired a new stake in USA Truck during the second quarter worth approximately $245,000.
-Victory Capital Management Inc. acquired a new stake in USA Truck during the third quarter worth approximately $103,000.
-Finally, Boston Partners raised its holdings in USA Truck by 4.0% during the third quarter.
-Boston Partners now owns 68,475 shares of the transportation company’s stock worth $1,046,000 after purchasing an additional 2,604 shares in the last quarter.
-58.92% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Invesco Ltd. boosted its holdings in shares of USA Truck by 3.6% in the third quarter.
+Invesco Ltd. now owns 13,413 shares of the transportation company’s stock valued at $205,000 after acquiring an additional 468 shares in the last quarter.
+Cornercap Investment Counsel Inc. lifted its stake in USA Truck by 1.1% during the third quarter.
+Cornercap Investment Counsel Inc. now owns 78,135 shares of the transportation company’s stock valued at $1,194,000 after purchasing an additional 820 shares during the last quarter.
+Barclays PLC lifted its stake in USA Truck by 246.5% during the third quarter.
+Barclays PLC now owns 2,155 shares of the transportation company’s stock valued at $33,000 after purchasing an additional 1,533 shares during the last quarter.
+Geode Capital Management LLC lifted its stake in USA Truck by 2.6% during the fourth quarter.
+Geode Capital Management LLC now owns 63,982 shares of the transportation company’s stock valued at $1,271,000 after purchasing an additional 1,638 shares during the last quarter.
+Finally, Boston Partners lifted its stake in USA Truck by 4.0% during the third quarter.
+Boston Partners now owns 68,475 shares of the transportation company’s stock valued at $1,046,000 after purchasing an additional 2,604 shares during the last quarter.
+Institutional investors and hedge funds own 58.92% of the company’s stock.

 USA Truck Company Profile (Get Rating)